Reformed Church on Staten Island

-The Reformed Protestant Dutch Church on Staten Island, also known as the Reformed Church on Staten Island (RCSI), is the oldest corporation on Staten Island still engaged in its original enterprise.
-The Congregation is continuous since 1656.
-The Church has been on the same spot, in what today is Port Richmond Staten Island, since 1680.
-The town grew up around the Church, not the other way around.
-The Archives date to1688.
-The Burial Place and Baptismal Records date to 1696.
-The first Church was most likely a barn.
+The Reformed Church on Staten Island is a historic Dutch Reformed Church and Cemetery at 54 Port Richmond Avenue in Port Richmond, Staten Island, New York.

+The Reformed Church was founded in 1660 and has been at the same site since 1680.
+The first church was built shortly thereafter.
 The second church, built in 1717, was destroyed by the British during the American Revolutionary War.
 The third church was built in 1787.
-The current, and fourth church, was built in 1844 in the Greek Revival style.
+The current church was built in 1844 in the Greek Revival style.
 It is a brick building set on a fieldstone foundation.
-The front facade features a portico with twin sets of flanking brick pilasters and a central pair of fluted Doric order columns.
-In 1844 the Congregation reoriented the entrance to what is today Port Richmond Avenue thanks to land donated by Daniel Tompkins, Vice President under James Monroe and founder of Tompkinsville.
+The front façade features a portico with twin sets of flanking brick pilasters and a central pair of fluted Doric order columns.
+The Rev. Cornelis Van Santvoort (1686-1752) served as Domini from 1718 to 1740.